Using the Body Tracking API

 -

-new detection model
+a new detection model

 BodyTrackingParameters::detection_modelthat enables human body detection.
-This preset configures the runtime and accuracy of the human body detector :-
+This preset configures the runtime and accuracy of the human body detector:-

-BODY_TRACKING_MODEL::HUMAN_BODY_FAST: real time performance even on NVIDIA® Jetson™ or low-end GPU cards -
+BODY_TRACKING_MODEL::HUMAN_BODY_FAST: real-time performance even on NVIDIA® Jetson™ or low-end GPU cards -

-BODY_TRACKING_MODEL::HUMAN_BODY_ACCURATE: state-of-the-art accuracy, requires powerful GPU
+BODY_TRACKING_MODEL::HUMAN_BODY_ACCURATE: state-of-the-art accuracy, requires a powerful GPU

 -